 We performed a comparison between Dell XtremIO and INFINIDAT InfiniBox based on real PeerSpot user reviews.

-Find out what your peers are saying about Dell Technologies, NetApp, Pure Storage and others in All-Flash Storage."Access speed and power consumption are most valuable."
+Find out what your peers are saying about Dell Technologies, NetApp, Pure Storage and others in All-Flash Storage."The most valuable feature of this solution is its ease of use."

 "We mostly use it for backup, because we cannot measure anything, and we are afraid to use it for surveillance systems.
 We were planning to use it for mostly for surveillance systems."